rtinney1/OpenC3_Cosmos_cFS_CFDP/README.md

 # CFDP for OpenC3

 Created By: Randi Tinney

 Date Created: March 13 2026

 ## Moving directories

 Move the gsw/microservices directory to the base of your openc3-cosmos instance.
 Move the gsw/targets/CFDP directory to your targets directory

-Move the fsw/cfdp into your instance of cFS, specifically under the apps directory
+Move the fsw/cfdp into your instance of cFS, specifically under the apps directory.
+Make sure to update targets.cmake, your startup.scr script, and add `CFDP_FILEDOWNLOAD_TLM_MID` to your TO app.

 ## Files for OpenC3